"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 Texture play

 If you're paying close attention to the details of a manicure (which, let's face it, if you're reading this, you probably are), then you'll understand the nuanced texture of nail polish.
-There are sheer jelly colors, milky creams, velvety glitters, shiny metallic chromes, to name a few.
+There are sheer jelly colours, milky creams, velvety glitters, and shiny metallic chromes, to name a few.
 But this year, Arnold says, different textures will be worn "in concert" within the same manicure.
-"Creams and jelly colors will be mixed," offers Arnold.
-"We will see translucency in color mixed with carefully curated bright, warm, and cream palettes."
-Here, We see green velvet and high-shine gloss complimenting each other with a shared color scheme.
+"Creams and jelly colours will be mixed," offers Arnold.
+"We will see translucency in colour mixed with carefully curated bright, warm, and cream palettes."
+Here, We see green velvet and high-shine gloss complimenting each other with a shared colour scheme.
 Another idea?
 Play with texture using 3D nail art.

 Aura 2.0